chabbax/docker-kubernetes-azure-demo/README.md

 #### Steps to create Docker image and run :whale:

-:heavy_check_mark: Run `docker image build -t portfolio-app:v1`.
+- Run `docker image build -t portfolio-app:v1`.
 (This will create Docker image. :package:)
-:heavy_check_mark: Run `docker run -d -p 3000:8045 portfolio-app:v1` :rocket:
+- Run `docker run -d -p 3000:8045 portfolio-app:v1` :rocket:
-:heavy_check_mark: Open your browser and type `http://localhost:3000` and enter.
+- Open your browser and type `http://localhost:3000` and enter.

 **All other commands to create Azure Container Registry(ACR) and Azure Kubernetes Service(AKS) are in the** `commands.sh` **file.**